scalalandio/chimney/CONTRIBUTING.md

  * open http://0.0.0.0:8000/

 Site will reload and update as you edit the markdown files in docs/docs directory.

+## Testing snapshots

+Every commit merged on `master` which was not tagged, will be released as a snapshot to Sonatype snapshot repository.

+You can check its name in:

+ * **Sonatype Release / release-tag** GitHub Action [log](https://github.com/scalalandio/chimney/actions/workflows/release.yml)
+ * newest commit will be available on https://chimney.readthedocs.io/ as the [latest version](https://chimney.readthedocs.io/en/latest/)
+ * sbt after starting it for selected commit and checking which version will be printed by welcome prompt

+If you want to test changes that were not merged to `master` you can publish them you for yourself locally.
+For that open sbt and run `publishLocal` task for every artifact that you want to publish as a snapshot.
+Keep in mind that:

+ * `chimney-macro-commons` is required for `chimney` to work
+ * `chimney-cats`, `chimney-java-collections` and `chimney-protobufs` rely on `chimney`
+ * `chimneyMacroCommons`, `chimney`, `chimneyCats`, etc are versions with Scala 2.13 on JVM
+ * versions for Scala 2.12, Scala 3, Scala.js and Scala Native are NOT published by prepending `++` but by using a different suffix (`2_12`, `3`, `JS`, `Native`, see `projects` task to get a full list of projects)

 ## Release checklist